Overdosing

 If you’ve OD’d on heroin, there’s an antidote the doctors can give you to reverse the effect of the drug.
 With other drugs, it’s a matter of keeping you alive while the drug careers through and out of your system.
 This involves keeping you stable, giving you plenty of fluids, and sometimes putting a tube down your throat to help you breathe.

 Overdoses can be deliberate, but accidental overdoses are common too.
 The word ‘overdose’ implies you have to guzzle a massive amount of drugs – but that isn’t necessarily true.
-It’s more a case of not knowing what your body can take and how strong the drugs are.
+Overdose commonly occurs when you don’t know what your body can take and how strong the drugs are.

 “What generally happens is the patient didn’t really know what they were taking,” says Dr Hassan.
-“If people haven’t taken a certain drug before, they’re not going to know how it will affect their body and they’ve not had the chance to become acclimatised to it.”
+“If people haven’t taken a certain drug before, they’re not going to know how it will affect their body.
+Plus they’ve not had the chance to become acclimated to it.”

-Illegal drugs don’t have quality or quantity control.
-This ups the risk of an overdose.
+Illicit drugs don’t have quality or quantity control.
+This increases the risk of an overdose.
 If you buy a 500mg of paracetamol from Boots, you know for sure you’re getting exactly 500mg of paracetamol.
 But there’s no way of knowing how much coke is in your cocaine, or how pure your heroin is until you take it.
+For this reason, overdose deaths are more common with harder drugs.

 What drugs are more likely to cause an overdose?

-Heroin is a major culprit, and probably the most dangerous in terms of causing fatalities.
+Heroin and opioid overdoses are pretty common in the UK and the US.
+In fact, heroin is probably the most dangerous in terms of causing fatalities.
 But the other high OD-offender isn’t what you’d expect.

 Will overdosing stop someone using drugs in future?

-In Hollywood, a near-death experience can be enough to send someone running down the street in their pyjamas, shouting they’ve learnt the error of their ways before buying giant turkeys for poor people on Christmas Day.
+In Hollywood, a near-death experience can be enough to send someone running down the street in their pyjamas, shouting they’ve learnt the error of their ways before volunteering for Oxfam.
 But in the real world, a drug overdose very rarely stops someone from using.

 “I have to say, with all the overdoses I’ve treated, it’s never been a wake-up moment,” says Dr Hassan.